gsterrell/PuzzleBox/README.md

 Proposed Control Scheme: A/D:Left/Right J:Jump K:Interact

-List of currently planned interactive objects:
+List of current interactive objects:

 1: Door to end level

+2: Player Barrier (Blocks player movement, can be turned on/off via pressure plates, levers and buttons)

+3: Colored boxes (Red, Green, Blue) (Activates Pressure Plates, Players can stand on them and carry/throw them)

+List of currently planned objects:

 2: Teleporters for player movement

 3: Pressure plates (will turn on/off depending on if something is on it)

 4: Levers (Player interaction switches it on/off)

 5: Wall-Button (Player interaction sets state pressed, cannot undo like levers and pressure plates)

 6: Moving Platforms
-7: Player Barrier (Blocks player movement, can be turned on/off via pressure plates, levers and buttons)
-8: Colored boxes (Red, Green, Blue) (Activates Pressure Plates, Players can stand on them and carry/throw them)

 9: Colored Barriers (Red, Green, Blue) (Does not block player movement, but prevents boxes other than the specified color from passing through.

 Setting: Futuristic, Sci-Fi